 Charitable Giving Incentives Under the CARES Act

 With many individuals and families facing catastrophic hardships because of the COVID-19 pandemic, charitable giving to those most adversely affected has become increasingly important.
-The Coronavirus Aid, Relief, and Economic Security (CARES) Act, enacted in March, includes tax provisions designed to incentivize individuals and companies to make charitable contributions in 2020.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act, enacted in March 2020, included tax provisions designed to incentivize individuals and companies to make charitable contributions in 2020.
+The Consolidated Appropriations Act, 2021, enacted in December 2020, extends these incentives through December 31, 2021.
 These charitable giving incentives do not require that donations be made to charities assisting in the pandemic.

 Above-the-Line Charitable Deduction